ifesdjeen/ifesdjeen.github.com/articles/lockless_concurrency.md

 Clojure is operating on data structures, and you will find that every operation only has just `Object` type signatures in it.

-I've tried to generify the implementation and add a couple of operations to it.
+It's easy to change this implementation to use Java generics.
 You can find my implementation in `Halflife`, an upcoming Stream Processing solution on JVM (here)[https://github.com/ifesdjeen/halflife/blob/master/halflife-core/src/java/halflife/bus/concurrent/Atom.java].
 I'm also putting a simplified version here:

 ```java
 package halflife.bus.concurrent;